Skip to Main Content

 • supporting others

-Here are our top tips for creating your own leadership opportunities by developing leadership-specific abilities.
+Being solution-oriented and raising your hand to help can set you apart, regardless of your tenure or role.
+Here are our top tips for creating your own leadership opportunities by developing leadership-specific skills.

 • Find a mentor.
 Having a mentor is key to your development as a leader.
 Mentors can share their own experiences and offer guidance specific to your organization.
 A leadership training track may be available to help you develop specific skills to elevate your role.
-Mentors can help you identify tracks for growth within your organization.
+Mentors can help you identify tracks for growth within your organization and will often advocate for you.

 • Engage with training opportunities.
-A future-oriented workplace is dedicated to skills and leadership development.
-Thirty-seven percent of learning and development professionals say that building an agile organization with employees who are prepared to successfully navigate change is a priority for their organization.
-An employee looking to expand their leadership potential can access training to advance the skills required to navigate change and take on their next role.
+A future-oriented workplace is committed to developing skills and leaders.
+An employee seeking to expand their leadership potential can access training to develop the skills necessary to navigate change and take on their next role.
+Be sure to explore learning and development opportunities available to you.

 • Join an employee resource group (ERG), professional organization or volunteer group.
-Another way to create your own leadership opportunities is looking outside your department.
+Another way to create your own leadership opportunities is to look outside your department.
 Start looking at your organization’s ERGs or explore opportunities within your professional or personal communities.
-Leading in other areas gives you the confidence to grow in your career.
+Leading in other areas helps you build the confidence to grow in your career.

 • Take action as part of your team.
-Leading isn’t just about communicating a vision; it’s also about taking charge to see those ideas through.
-Working toward your organization’s goals and taking ownership positions you as someone who embodies the traits of a leader.
-Employees make a significant impact in their role and influence others when they prioritize action and stay focused on the greater vision.
+Leading isn’t just about communicating a vision; it’s also about taking charge to see those ideas to fruition.
+Working toward your organization’s goals and taking ownership of areas you can impact positions you as a leader.
+Employees make a significant difference in their role and influence others when they prioritize action and stay focused on the greater vision.

-When an organization is truly focused on its purpose, it’s not uncommon to find opportunities for anyone to rise to the challenge and help drive those goals forward, regardless of their role.
+When an organization is truly focused on its purpose, anyone may rise to the challenge and help drive goals forward, regardless of their years of experience.

 Are you ready to work in an organization with endless opportunities to grow?
 Apply to Paycom today!